How the Coronavirus Spread Through One Immigration Facility

 CoreCivic spokeswoman Amanda Gilchrist said the contractor rigorously followed guidance of health officials and ICE.
 She noted the CDC didn’t fully embrace masks until the first week of April and said employees and detainees get face coverings without having to sign a waiver.

-“I know my body and I am not well,” she remembers telling a nurse, who told her there was nothing more she could do.

-Cruz, of El Salvador, eventually tested positive and was placed in isolation with eight other infected detainees.

 The virus has brought renewed scrutiny to ICE.
-The agency housed an all-time high of more than 56,000 people last year, with more than 500,000 bookings over a 12-month period, but policies to severely limit asylum and recent releases aimed at controlling the virus reduced the population to 22,340.
+The agency housed an all-time high of more than 56,000 people last year, with more than 500,000 bookings over a 12-month period, but policies to severely limit asylum and recent releases aimed at controlling the virus reduced the population to less than 23,000.

-Overall, ICE has had 3,596 detainees test positive -- 27% of those tested.
-Of those, 967 are currently in custody -- the rest were released, deported or have recovered.
+Overall, ICE has had 3,090 detainees test positive -- about one of every four tested.
+Of those, 883 are currently in custody -- the rest were released or deported.
 At ICE, 45 detention center workers have tested positive, along with an undisclosed number of contractors.

 Chad Wolf, acting Homeland Security secretary, told reporters in May in San Diego that ICE stopped taking detainees at Otay Mesa and “one or two others” and will continue to release the elderly and medically fragile.
 ICE cut the population at Otay Mesa by more than half in three months to 376 from 761 on April 1.

-For weeks, Otay Mesa had the dubious distinction of the most cases in the ICE system but the spread effectively stopped; 168 detainees have tested positive since the start of the outbreak, as have 11 ICE employees and more than 30 CoreCivic workers.
+For weeks, Otay Mesa had the dubious distinction of the most cases in the ICE system but the spread effectively stopped; only four of 168 who have tested positive are currently in custody, with 11 ICE employees and more than 30 CoreCivic workers having tested positive.
 ICE said in a statement that increased testing and isolating detainees who tested positive contributed to improved conditions.

-Cases are surging at facilities in Farmville, Virginia, with 315 detainees having tested positive, Anson, Texas, with 290, Eloy, Arizona, with 250 and Houston with 206, At Eloy, 128 of about 315 employees had tested positive as of earlier this month, according to CoreCivic, which manages the facility.

-Arnold resigned after his April 1 confrontation with the warden, just as the virus was tearing through Otay Mesa.
-Smith took a two-week leave before resigning, torn over her loyalty to the job and what she considers is CoreCivic’s tendency to “cut corners.”
-Both have sued the company in federal court.

-CoreCivic will address the guards’ accounts in court, Gilchrist said, but “we can say generally that we deny their specious and sensationalized allegations that are designed to obtain a favorable outcome in court.”
+Arnold and Smith have sued CoreCivic in federal court.
+The company will address the former guards’ accounts in court, Gilchrist said, but “we can say generally that we deny their specious and sensationalized allegations that are designed to obtain a favorable outcome in court.”
 Daniel Struck, an attorney for the warden, didn’t respond to a request for comment.

 Smith and Arnold believe the spread started with someone from outside -- perhaps a guard or lawyer.
 Smith called detainees “sitting ducks.”